xmonader/info_foundation/docs/web_resources.md

 ## ThreeFold Farmers website - [grid.threefold.me](https://www.tffarmers.com/)

 - How to become TF Farmer
-    - Profitablity
+    - Profitability
-    - how to become a farmer
+    - How to become a farmer
 - Usage of the Grid
     - Instructions how to use the grid
     - How to bring workloads life